zarathucorp/open-rndsillog-githubapp/README.md

-# indulgentia-github
+# open-rndsillog-githubapp

-> A GitHub App built with [Probot](https://github.com/probot/probot) that "indulgentia-github" GitHub Module
+> A GitHub App built with [Probot](https://github.com/probot/probot) that "open-rndsillog-githubapp" GitHub Module

 ## Before Setup
 You need the following information: